-To understand more on how a narcissist takes control of your mind, these are the theories behind cognitive dissonance and the different parts that play a significant role in how easy it is for your mind to be manipulated by narcissistic people.
+To understand more about how a narcissist takes control of your mind, these are the theories behind cognitive dissonance and the different parts that play a significant role in how easy it is for your mind to be manipulated by narcissistic people.

 One of our basic emotional human needs discovered by Tony Robbins is Love and connection, which is the strong human need to love and connect with someone or something.

 Beliefs are thoughts in our minds that influence our own attitudes, actions and behaviours.
-The power of choice to what we do and do not want to believe, beliefs are only thoughts and not real, and once we have more understanding on these, we then have the power to change them to work for us.
+The power of choice to what we do and do not want to believe.
+Beliefs are only thoughts and not real, and once we have more understanding of these, we then have the power to change them to work for us.
 If you grew up with two parents remaining together, so you believed that how it’s done, or your parents were separated, so you wanted different for your children, or religious or various other factors, your beliefs in relationships might be you that you stick together no matter what happens, that relationships are hard.
 You have to work at them, which, yes, relationships can go through rough patches, and genuine people who can Communicate and compromise can work things out.
 When you’re with a toxic person, you need to change those beliefs and realise you don’t have to stay.
 Core Beliefs are formed in early childhood.
-Other beliefs are formed within our minds, through our own personal experience or what others tell us to be true.
+Other beliefs are formed within our minds through our own personal experience or what others tell us to be true.
 Why, even if you have the same beliefs as another, the interpretation of those varies from person to person.

 Values ethical values in good relationships are honesty, loyalty, respect, understanding and self-discipline.